-In winter conditions, the battery must be fully charged to prevent the possibility of freezing (Ref Fig. 6).
-A fully charged battery will not freeze in temperatures above - 75° F (-60° C).
+In winter conditions, the battery must be fully charged to prevent the possibility of freezing (Ref.
+Fig. 6 on Page H-5).
+A fully charged battery will not freeze in temperatures above -75° F (-60° C).
 Although the chemical reaction is slowed in cold temperatures, the battery must be stored fully charged, and disconnected from any circuit that could discharge the battery.
 For portable chargers, disconnect the charging plug from the vehicle receptacle.
-For onboard chargers, disconnect the charging harness from the batteries.
+For on-board chargers, disconnect the charging harness from the batteries.
 The batteries must be cleaned and all deposits neutralized and removed from the battery case to prevent self discharge.
-The batteries should be tested or recharged at thirty day minimum intervals.
+The batteries should be tested or recharged at thirty day minimum intervals